Editors and Editorial Board Members

 Aimee Glocke (she/her)

-Aimee Glocke is an Associate Professor of Africana Studies at California State University, Northridge.
+Aimee Glocke is a Professor of Africana Studies at California State University, Northridge.
 She earned her M.A. in Afro-American Studies from UCLA; her Ph.D. in African American Studies from Temple University; and completed a Post Doc in African American and Diaspora Studies at the University of Wyoming.
 Her research areas include: African/Black Literature, African/Black History, African/Black Psychology, and African/Black Dance.
 Aimee was a member of the Editorial Board for the Journal of Pan African Studies (JPAS) and has published in The Encyclopedia of Black Studies; The Journal of Pan African Studies; Ofo: Journal of Transatlantic Studies; Overcoming Adversity: Stories from Generation X Faculty; The Huffington Post; Diverse Issues in Higher Education; and co-edited The Journal of Pan African Studies’ Special Edition on African/Black Dance.
 She released a short documentary on the International Authentic Katherine Dunham Seminar, and serves as a Co-Editor of The Journal of Africana Studies.

 Anthony Q. Hazard, Jr. (he/him)